 12. The Committee on Privileges and Elections concluded that the charges and evidence were insufficient to warrant further consideration.

-13. The Privileges and Elections Committee considered this cause in conjunction with that against Senator Overton (see Note 12) and reached the same conclusion.
+13. The Committee on Privileges and Elections considered this case in conjunction with that against Senator Overton (see Note 12) and reached the same conclusion.

 15. The Committee on Ethics recommended that Williams be expelled because of his "ethically repugnant" conduct in the Abscam scandal, for which he was convicted of conspiracy, bribery, and conflict of interest.
 Prior to a Senate vote on his expulsion, Williams resigned on March 11, 1982.